geovedi/book-notes/2021/what-happened-to-you.notes.md

   - The impact of Oprah's show in exploring issues like abuse, neglect, racism, and resilience is highlighted.
   - Oprah's dedication to championing individuals impacted by adversity and trauma is acknowledged.
 - "What Happened to You?"
 Perspective:
-  - The narrator introduces the phrase "What happened to you?" as a shift in perspective that acknowledges the impact of past experiences on current behavior.
+  - Oprah introduces the phrase "What happened to you?" as a shift in perspective that acknowledges the impact of past experiences on current behavior.
   - The phrase encourages understanding and empathy for others' experiences.
   - The importance of asking this question in fostering healing and growth is emphasized.
 - Collaborative Book: